In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 In the following, I will provide a detailed explanation of Strategy’s financing mechanisms, demonstrating how they drive the Bitcoin Flywheel while effectively managing downside risks.
 I will also cover the financial instruments Strategy employs, when, how, and why.

-As of March 13th, 2025, Strategy holds almost 500,000 bitcoin, accounting for approximately 2.38% of the total bitcoin supply.
-Strategy holds around 0.00191749 bitcoin per share and among other things has financed its bitcoin acquisitions through $8.21B billion in convertible debt, with an exceptionally low average interest rate of 0.421%, resulting in an overall annual interest obligation of just $34.6 million.
-These figures are subject to change and are current as of March 13th, 2025 (strategy.com, 2025).
+As of August 14th, 2025, Strategy holds nearly 700,000 bitcoin, representing over 3% of the total supply, and growing.
+To finance these acquisitions, the firm has issued $8.21 billion in convertible debt at an exceptionally low average interest rate of 0.421%, resulting in an annual interest obligation of just $34.6 million.

-Meanwhile, Strategy maintains a strong cash flow position, generating approximately $464 million in annual revenue from its core software business in 2024, bolstered by subscription growth and increased brand recognition.
 Despite a 3% year-over-year decline in overall revenue in Q4 2024, subscription services saw a 48% year-over-year increase in the same period, strengthening the company’s ability to service its obligations while expanding its bitcoin holdings (Strategy, 2025).

 Strategy has structured its balance sheet for maximum bitcoin accumulation with relatively low debt and minimal dilution, all while maintaining extraordinary treasury growth.